-

 Submitting an Application

-All applications for students of the Gulf Language School, Undergraduate and graduate can apply HERE
+All applications for students of the intensive English, Undergraduate and graduate can apply HERE

-TO obtain the complete list of admission requirements for all Gulf Language School, please visit the Dates and Costs page, or [email protected] and for Undergraduate and Graduate students, please visit the application options page for international studentson the North American University website.
+TO obtain the complete list of admission requirements for all Gulf Language School, Undergraduate and Graduate students, please visit the application options page for international students on the North American University website.
 For more information, please contact [email protected] or [email protected]

 This evaluation must be original and forwarded to NAU directly from the credential evaluation agency.
 If your transcripts have not yet been evaluated, please select one of the sites below and follow their instructions.